 Let's complete the analysis and raise some key game-theoretic issues.

 "No one for the blonde" is not the only way all guys win.
 Everyone also wins in any configuration of strategies "one (goes) for the blonde" (the others for a brunette).
 Furthermore, "one for the blonde" is better for the group than the Nash/Crowe proposal.
 "Better" means that no change of strategies can make someone better off without simultaneously making someone else worse off.
-This important property is known as Pareto optimality, after the French economist Vilfredo Pareto (1848-1923).
+This important property is known as Pareto optimality, after the Italian economist Vilfredo Pareto (1848-1923).
 Economists use Pareto optimality to evaluate overall wellbeing.

 While "one for the blonde" is Pareto-optimal, the Nash/Crowe configuration is not, since anyone will be better off by switching to the blonde while the rest will not be worse off.
 So the "best for the group" promised by Nash/Crowe comes from strategic choices that differ from his proposed tactics.

 Things turn more interesting now.
 What is a plausible expected outcome?
 Compare our two main candidates.
 "No one for the blonde" lacks self-interest consistency, since anyone would be better off by switching to the blonde provided that everybody else goes for a brunette.
 However, "one for the blonde" does not suffer from this inconsistency: no one can improve by deviating from his strategy.
 Indeed, either the guy going for the blonde or anyone aiming at a brunette would be worse off by changing their strategy unilaterally.
 Therefore this configuration is self-reinforcing.
 This is a Nash equilibrium solution, as proposed by Nash in 1950.
 It emerges as the natural prediction for a social situation, under the assumption that players are guided by their own interest.